 Potential conflicts of interest exist among us and our principals, employees, affiliates, related parties, and clients with respect to our investment advisory and other services for separately managed portfolios, the LKCM Funds, the LKCM Partnerships, the Single-Investment Partnerships, sub-advised portfolios, wrap fee programs and model portfolio programs.
 These conflicts of interest are summarized throughout this brochure, in particular in Item 5 - Fees and Compensation, Item 6 - Performance-Based Fees and Side-by-Side Management, Item 10 - Other Financial Industry Activities and Affiliations, Item 11 - Code of Ethics, Participation or Interest in Client Transactions and Personal Trading, Item 12 - Brokerage Practices, and Item 14 - Client Referrals and Other Compensation of this brochure, which we encourage you to read carefully and its entirety.
-Additional information regarding the conflicts of interest inherent in our investment advisory business are disclosed in the prospectuses, statements of additional information, offering documents, organizational documents and/or financial statements for the LKCM Funds, the LKCM Partnerships and the Single-Investment Partnerships, as applicable, which we also encourage you to read carefully and in their entirety.
+Additional information regarding the conflicts of interest inherent in our investment advisory business are disclosed in the prospectuses, statements for the LKCM Funds, the LKCM Partnerships and the Single-Investment Partnerships, as applicable, which we also encourage you to read carefully and in their entirety.